Got a squash and not sure what to do with it? Here are all the best ideas for acorn squash recipes, from soup to salad to stuffed.

 Instructions

-3. Meanwhile, chop each of the acorn squash in half and then into quarters.
-Using a spoon, scrape out the seeds.
-Line a baking sheet with parchment paper, place the squash on the sheet and drizzle with olive oil on the cut sides, then sprinkle with kosher salt and pepper.
-Turn cut side down on the sheet and roast until tender, about 40 minutes.
+3. Line a baking sheet with parchment paper.
+Place the squash on the sheet and drizzle with olive oil on the cut sides, then sprinkle with kosher salt and pepper.
+Turn cut side down on the sheet and 20 minutes.
+Remove from the oven and tip the squash to the other side and roast 15 to 20 minutes more, until fork tender and lightly browned on the cut sides.

 • Method: Roasted